MSLNZ/msl-io/docs/readers.rst

    module in your code your Reader will be available from the :func:`~msl.io.read` function.

 1. Create a fork_ of the repository_.
-2. Create a new Reader module by following this template and save it to the `msl/io/readers/`_ directory.
+2. Create a new :class:`~msl.io.base_io.Reader` by following this template and save it to the `msl/io/readers/`_ directory.

     .. code-block:: python